 4. Homemade mayonnaise.
 I’ve searched Pinterest far and wide, and yet most homemade mayo recipes either contain oil, or seem kind of suspicious.
 Thankfully, one of my favorite vegan bloggers, Susan from Fat Free Vegan Kitchen, posted a healthy tofu-cashew mayonnaise recipe that’s not only oil-free, but also has just 15 calories per tablespoon!
 If you make too much of this mayo at once, you can even freeze the extras for later.

 5. Homemade tofu, tempeh, and seitan.
 The methods for making them are abundant on the interwebs: check out these tutorials for making regular tofu, as well as hemp tofu and even chickpea flour tofu!
-For homemade tempeh inspiration, click here, and to see an easy seitan recipe by yours truly, go over here (pictured below).
+Also see how to make homemade tempeh and my easy homemade BBQ seitan recipe.

 6. Homemade barbecue sauce.
 I prefer not to buy complex sauces or marinades in stores for the same reason as why I don’t mess with bouillon cubes.
 My recipe for a basic barbecue sauce from this post is highly customizable to taste, and only takes a couple minutes to make!
 That’s the recipe I used for the seitan nuggets in the above picture.

 7. Homemade pizza crust.
 My go-to whole-wheat pizza crust recipe from this post goes beyond just a pizza crust: it makes great breadsticks, rolls, and regular loaves of bread.